metacpan/metacpan-cpan-extracted/distros/M/Math-BigInt-Named/README.md

 # NAME

-Math::BigInt::Named - Math::BigInts that know their name in some languages
+Math::BigInt::Named - Math::BigInt objects that know their name in some languages

 # SYNOPSIS